felixmeyjr/msgcodingchallengeHK/readme.md

 ```

 ## Algorithm
-The Held-Karp algorithm took 82s to run.
-Therefore a more faster solution was needed: We decided to use a K-means Clustering with k = 5, then nearest neighbor algorithm in the clusters.
+We used a Held Karp Algorithm.
+This Held-Karp algorithm implementation takes 82s to run.
+Therefore a more faster solution was needed:
+We decided to use a K-means Clustering,
+ get closests points of each cluster to each cluster, and calculates min. distances in the clusters.
+That didnt work very well, so back to HK-Algorithm.